ablaom/MLJTuning.jl/README.md

     `r` a resolution to overide the default `resolution` of the strategy

-  - vectors of the above two objects
+  - vectors of objects of the above forms

-**Important note on history initialization:** The history is always initialized to `nothing`, rather than an empty vector.

 ### Interface points for user input

 Recall, for context, that in MLJ tuning is implemented as a model